tock/tock/doc/ExternalDependencies.md

 A possible way to have other crates indirectly use such a dependency is through a wrapper-trait.
 Such traits abstract the external dependency in a way that allows other crates to still be built without the dependency included.
+While using a wrapper-trait is not required, in certain scenarios wrapper-traits may be useful or desirable.

 ### Capsule Crate-Specific External Dependencies

 Capsules are a mechanism to provide semi-trusted infrastructure to a Tock board, for instance non chip-specific peripheral drivers (see [Design](./Design.md)).
-As such, it can be desirable to utilize external dependencies to implement complex subsystems.
-Examples for this are wireless- or networking-protocols such as Bluetooth LE or TCP.
+As such, external dependencies may be useful to implement complex subsystems.
+Examples for this are wireless or networking protocols such as Bluetooth Low Energy or TCP.

 To support such use-cases without forcing all boards to include external dependencies, capsules are split into multiple crates: